NMKRV College Logo

 Double-Blind Peer Review

-• Each paper is assigned to at least 2 independent reviewers.
+• Each paper is assigned to at least two independent reviewers..

 3

-• Based on reviewer comments, editors make a decision:
+• Based on reviewer feedback, the editors make one of the following decisions:

 4